minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-determine the causal relationship between campaign contributions and the representative's vote shares, defines the following roll-call votes preconditions for his research: the votes are not only repeated but also exhibit changes in voting behaviour @KauKeenanRubin[p.276] @stratmann-2002.
+determine the causal relationship between campaign contributions and the representative's vote shares, defines the following roll-call votes preconditions for his research: the votes are not only repeated but also exhibit changes in voting behavior @KauKeenanRubin[p.276] @stratmann-2002.
 Moreover, the winners and losers of the votes need to be defined, the precise subject voted on should not be repeated again.
-This way patterns in contribution and voting behaviour can be deduced more easily.
+This way patterns in contribution and voting behavior can be deduced more easily.
 These conditions are met in this analysis.
 There are six roll-call votes which are related to methane pollution safeguards (i.e. the methane emissions of fossil fuel companies), and these are not repeated to this date, since the vote relates to the acceptance or rejection of an increase in environmental regulation, the winners and losers of the votes are clearly defined.

 // Conditions not met: clearly articulated positions, contribution industry size There are conditions, however, which Stratmann sets up which are not met in this